-Through funding provided by the University of Manchester, environmental education in young children (year 1 + 2), at the poorly funded small school of Guayacan, Costa Rica, has been supported.
+Through funding raised and provided by Manchester Museum, the University of Manchester, environmental education for young children (year 1 + 2) at the poorly funded small school in Guayacan, Costa Rica, has been supported.
 Guayacan is located in the foothills of the central Caribbean versant of Costa Rica one of the most biologically diverse regions in Central America.
 It is currently recognized to have the highest known amphibian diversity for a single site in all of Costa Rica, with nearly 70 species.

 Unfortunately, Guayacan is also a very economically poor region, and due to the financial limitations of the majority of families living in the area there remains a large human threat to the surrounding biodiversity through exploitation, destruction, and contamination of natural resources.

 As one of the best known methods in making progress towards reducing such a threat is through education that focuses on highlighting the importance of protecting natural resources, a major aim of this project is to extend the local children’s knowledge of the biodiversity and natural history of Costa Rica beyond the boundaries of their immediate surroundings, with a view to helping them understand the uniqueness of their own natural links with nature and its importance.